 - DoorDash and Hello Fresh discounts.
 Cardmembers who have a DoorDash membership get $5 off their first two orders each month when paid for by their Mastercard.
 If you don't have a free membership from Chase, you can get your first three months membership for free through Mastercard.
 You also get a 5% credit back on each HelloFresh purchase.

 - Some additional discounts.
 If you pay for at least 5 Lyft rides each calendar month with your Mastercard, you'll receive a $10 Lyft credit good for the following month (once you enroll in the Lyft app).
 You also receive double Fandango points, a 5% reward rebate at Boxed, and $5 off every Postmates order of $25 or more.

-The no annual fee version doesn't get provide any of these benefits, except the inflight food and beverage discount.
+The no annual fee version doesn't provide any of these benefits except the inflight food and beverage discount.

 - There are better options for your restaurant and grocery purchases.
-The rewards from JetBlue are more valuable than what you would get from a good general-purpose reward card, but not as good as what you could get from a card that offers good bonus rewards for these categories.
+2x JetBlue miles are more valuable than what you would get from a good general-purpose reward card, but you can earn even more valuable rewards with other cards.
 Best Credit Cards for Restaurant Spending.
 Best Credit Cards for Grocery Spending.

 - You don't want to use these cards for your everyday spending.
 You'll earn higher rewards from a good general-purpose reward card.
 Get a Great General Purpose Reward Card and Use It for All of Your Spending.

 Getting Rid of the Card

 - You can cancel without worrying about losing your JetBlue miles.
 Once you earn them, they are treated like any other miles in your JetBlue account.